-Video conferencing is two-way interactive communication delivered using telephone or Internet technologies that allows people at different location to come together for a meeting.
+Video conferencing is two-way interactive communication delivered using telephone or Internet technologies that allows people at different locations to come together for a meeting.
 The video conference can be as simple as a conversation between two people in private offices (point-to-point) or involve several sites (multi-point) with more than one person in large rooms at different sites.

 A basic video conference setup has a camera and a microphone.
 Video from the camera and audio from the microphone is converted into a digital format and transmitted to a receiving location using a coding and decoding device, often referred to as a "codec".